 I’ve been able to unleash my creativity through blogging.
-For help on getting started on your own blog, Abby (who is a super successful blogger) has an amazing free intro course so you can create a thriving blog.
+For help on getting started on your own blog, check out this great course!

 2. You’re working too hard.
 You are living and breathing work — probably to the point where friends and family don’t remember what you look like anymore.
 Working every day, seven days a week and eight to ten hours a day is too much.
 Even if you’re in love with your biz, you need to take regular breaks.

 I recommend penciling in personal events to help you remember to take some R&R. Erin Condren has beautiful and functional planners to plan all your events.

 If you could use some help making over your mornings so you’re starting your day right, check out Crystal’s course.